kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 There are some interesting regional and urban-rural  patterns.
 The South has the highest Racial Polarized voting, but parts of the Midwest have high RPV too.
 Within a state, some districts differ from their state mean:  GA-05 (Downtown Atlanta) has a much lower RPV compared to other Georgia districts because only 28% of White voters voted for Trump.

 Below I show the Trump vote estimates that comprise this difference.
+In all three maps, gradations of pink indicate Trump vote in the racial group to be more than 50-50, and gray gradations indicate a less than 50-50 Trump vote.
 It shows how Black voters are do not differ in their party support across regions, but Hispanic voters do.

-**Estimated Trump Vote among White Voters, by CD**
+_Estimated Trump Vote among **White** Voters, by CD_

 <iframe src="../programming/rpv_g2016_white.html" title="Estimated Trump Vote among Whites, by CD" scrolling="no" seamless="seamless" width="80%" style="height: 25vh;" frameBorder="0"></iframe>

-***Estimated Trump Vote among Hispanic Voters, by CD***
+_Estimated Trump Vote among **Hispanic** Voters, by CD_

 <iframe src="../programming/rpv_g2016_hisp.html" scrolling="no" seamless="seamless" width="80%" style="height: 25vh;" frameBorder="0"></iframe>

-***Estimated Trump Vote among Black Voters, by CD***
+_Estimated Trump Vote among **Black** Voters, by CD_

 <iframe src="../programming/rpv_g2016_black.html" scrolling="no" seamless="seamless" width="80%" style="height: 25vh;" frameBorder="0"></iframe>

 MRP estimates the variation around each estimate by the posterior distribution.
-The average width of the 80 percent credible interval across the 435 estimates is 1.3 percentage points (pp) for Whites, 3.7 pp for Blacks, and 6.0 pp for Hispanics.
-If this were a frequentist confidence interval, it would suggest an average Standard Error around each estimate of about 0.5 pp for Whites, 1.4 pp for Blacks, and 2.4 pp for Hispanics.
+The 80 percent credible interval across the 435 estimates is ±0.6 percentage points (pp) for Whites, 1.8 pp for Blacks, and 3.1 pp for Hispanics.
+Roughly speaking, this would translate to a margin of error (MoE) of ±1pp for Whites, ±2.8pp for Blacks, and ±3.0pp for Hispanics.
+In other words, if the map estimates the Hispanic vote in a particular congressional district was 45%, the true number might be as high as 48% and as low as 42%.

 ### Methods and Source Code